tjdaas/MPAC_Spin_SR/README.md

 None

 ## Future implementations:
-1. write docstrings for run_HF.py
+1. Allow for complex \lambda's, energies and wavefunctions.